-• Review the configuration of options such as Section 7.1, "Ensure Transparent Huge Pages (THP) is turned off" and also Section 7.2, "Putting server.locks directory into RAM" are correctly configured for your HA server machine - otherwise you risk reduced performance after failover.
+• Review the configuration of options such as Section 8.1, "Ensure Transparent Huge Pages (THP) is turned off" and also Section 8.2, "Putting server.locks directory into RAM" are correctly configured for your HA server machine - otherwise you risk reduced performance after failover.

-5.3.4.
+6.3.4.
 Using mkrep.sh

 The SDP mkrep.sh script should be used to expand your Helix Topology, e.g. adding replicas and edge servers.
+For the detailed usage statement, go to Section 9.4.7, "mkrep.sh"

 When creating server machines to be used as Helix servers, the server machines should be named following a well-designed host naming convention.
 The SDP has no dependency on the convention used, and so any existing local naming convention can be applied.
-The SDP includes a suggested naming convention in Section 5.2.5, "Server host naming conventions"
+The SDP includes a suggested naming convention in Section 6.2.5, "Server host naming conventions"